In Arkansas, lung cancer is the leading cause of cancer death among both men and women. But CARTI’s low-dose CT scanner aims to provide hope.

 How do I schedule a lung screening?

 To schedule an appointment, call 501.906.4454.
 This service is covered by Medicare and most major health insurance for those who meet the criteria.
-Patients with no health insurance may meet with a CARTI financial counselor for assistance with fees.
+Patients with no health insurance may meet with a CARTI Patient Financial Advocate for assistance with fees.

 Medicare patients must have a written order from a physician or qualified practitioner.